Power BI – A Smashing Update!!!

 - Consulting Services quick link

-As you can see, this month’s Power BI updates include some muscle swelling, strength gaining, iron pumping properties…..
+As you can see, this month’s Power BI Feb 2018 update includes some muscle swelling, strength gaining, iron pumping properties…..

 “Grrrrr whhh aaaahhh